miftahulaziz/ICT720-2025-TeamProject/README.md

 - **Data Collection**: Acquire raw data from the BMP280 (pressure) and MPU-6050 (accelerometer and gyroscope) via the ESP32-S2, published to an MQTT broker (`broker.emqx.io`) under topics like `brohiking/all`, `brohiking/pressure`, etc.
 - **Pre-processing**: Filter noise using a low-pass filter and calibrate sensor readings to account for environmental variations (e.g., temperature effects on pressure).
 - **Feature Extraction**: Calculate key features such as:
-  - Acceleration magnitude: $\sqrt{x^2 + y^2 + z^2}$
+  - Acceleration magnitude
-  - Altitude change rate: Derived from pressure differences over time.
+  - Angular velocity magnitude
-  - Sudden movement spikes: Detected via gyroscope and accelerometer thresholds.
+  - Pressure Change
-- **Anomaly Detection**: Use real experimental data to label normal and anomalous patterns, with detection implemented via LINE Bot, LLM API, and a web app.
+- **Anomaly Detection**: Use real experimental data train anomalies pattern with **Isolation Forest**
 - **Integration**: Fuse accelerometer and pressure data to enhance detection accuracy.
-- **Alert System**: Notify users through LINE Bot messages, leveraging an LLM API for intelligent analysis and a web app for visualization, upon detecting anomalies.
+- **Alert System**: Notify users through LINE Bot messages.

 # User Stories:
 - As a hiker, I want to monitor altitude changes during my activity to track my climbing progress.